[NEW] GoFundMe’s latest report: The Social State of Giving

 Then, try using social media and other marketing efforts to inform and excite supporters about your recurring giving program.
 For example, you might start publicizing your upcoming recurring donations campaign, its benefits and its impact on your organization before sending out the email that actually asks people to join the program.

-This will help roll the topic out onto supporters’ radars without fatiguing them.
-As the ones who are making change happen, emphasize how monthly gifts can increase the impact donors can make exponentially.
-Then, in February or March, target your regular donors – those who usually give multiple times a year – and ask them to join your recurring giving program.
+This will help spread the topic to supporters without fatiguing them.
+As the ones making change happen, emphasize how monthly gifts can increase the impact donors can make exponentially.
+Then, in February or March, target your regular donors—those who usually give multiple times a year—and ask them to join your recurring giving program.

 To read about how to run a stellar recurring revenue campaign, read this post on how Watsi raised $20,000 in recurring revenue… in just two days.